What Is Good Content - How Do I Create It? [Video]

-Whether it's statistics or visual examples, providing additional resources within your content will ensure that people take you seriously, and it simplifies the reading process.
-You want people to trust you, so backing up your claims with evidence only makes your content stronger.
+Whether it's statistics or visual examples, providing additional resources within your content will ensure that people take you seriously, simplifying the reading process.
+You want people to trust you, so backing up your claims with evidence only strengthens your content.

 Feed their curiosity:

 Take advantage of the fact that your audience has questions.
 Use your headline to draw them in, then provide content that follows from that headline.
 Don't just create clickbait-y titles that lead to keyword-stuffed fluff.
 You'll lose your audience fast.

 You should aim to answer their questions/needs and do your best to keep it interesting.
 It's easier to answer a question you are knowledgeable about, but presenting the information in a new, creative format is more effective.

 Question everything and be curious about everything.
 While indulging this curiosity, you may find the nugget enabling your next great piece.
 Remember, you're presenting solutions to the audience's problem (whether they've articulated it yet).

 It also helps to be honest with your opinions, as long as you let your readers know they are your opinions.
 People genuinely care about what you think.
 Feed their curiosity and give them the truth.

 When you know your audience, then, with that knowledge, you'll also know what some of their problems are and can provide user-centered content.
 Be specific with a list of what you know they need to know and what they will likely need to know.
 Give them the information, data, and tools to find their answers or at least a simple-to-use roadmap they can follow to find valuable answers and information and know which pit stops to make along the way.